 4. Data availability for CE metrics needs to increase.
-In general, not enough data is available to evaluate global effects of resource extraction and the effects of R-Strategies (e.g., reduce, reuse, refurbish).
+In general, not enough data is available to evaluate the global effects of resource extraction and the effects of R-Strategies (e.g., reduce, reuse, refurbish).
 The database and methods of material flow analysis already provide adequate information on resource inflows and outflows.
 On the other side, data is not sufficiently available for specific materials important for national production systems such as critical raw materials and plastics.
-Consequently, important materials are not well accounted in a macroeconomic monitoring.
+Consequently, important materials are not well accounted for in macroeconomic monitoring.

-Furthermore, there is a lack of data to calculate material-, food-, and land footprints.
-The data comes from so called multi-regional input-output databases that are not located at a statistical office but are from academic research.
-It is questioned by experts whether there will be regularly updates available for future evaluation.
+Furthermore, there is a lack of data to calculate material, food, and land footprints.
+The data comes from so-called multi-regional input-output databases that are not located at a statistical office but are from academic research.
+Experts question whether regular updates will be available for future evaluation.

-Moreover, not enough data is available to evaluate the implementation of R-strategies on the macro-level.
-The R-Strategies consist of principles that are usually implemented on the company-level (micro-level).
-For a national monitoring of these, sectoral and local data would have to be aggregated.
-The same applies to the environmental impacts of circular products, as they would need to get assessed through lifecycle assessments, for which limited data is available.
-To obtain information on circularity on the micro-level, there would be a need to mandate businesses to report on their recycling and recovering of waste, remanufacturing activities, refurbishment activities, etc. in a standardized way, but this is not yet implemented.
-To assess the R-strategy reuse (R3) for example, information on professional sharing businesses such as second-hand platforms and non-official channels, such as

-Facebook groups, would be required, but challenging.
-In summary, the lack of data and methodology to evaluate the implementation of the R-Strategies and related environmental effects on a national level potentially prevents a holistic evaluation of the CE concept.
-Only a few metrics allow for practical evaluation of national transition activities (enablers).
-According to several experts, these metrics are useful to oversee progress until CE activities' outcomes become visible, yet only a few of them are available to date.
+Moreover, not enough data is available to evaluate the implementation of R-strategies at the macro-level.
+The R-Strategies consist of principles that are usually implemented at the company level (micro-level).
+For the national monitoring of these, sectoral and local data would have to be aggregated.
+The same applies to the environmental impacts of circular products, as they would need to be assessed through lifecycle assessments, for which limited data is available.
+To obtain information on circularity at the micro-level, there would be a need to mandate businesses to report in a standardised way on their recycling and waste recovery, remanufacturing activities, refurbishment activities, etc. However, this is not yet implemented.
+To assess the R-strategy reuse (R3), for example, information on professional sharing businesses such as second-hand platforms and non-official channels, such as Facebook groups, would be required, but this would be challenging.
+In summary, the lack of data and methodology to evaluate the implementation of the R-Strategies and related environmental effects at a national level potentially prevents a holistic evaluation of the CE concept.
+Only a few metrics allow for practical evaluation of national transition activities (enablers).88 According to several experts, these metrics are useful to oversee progress until CE activities' outcomes become visible, yet only a few of them are currently available.

 5. Productivity metrics should play a less important role in CE monitoring.
-Experts criticise the utility of existing metrics applied to measure CE and criticise productivity metrics in a proposed set of CE-metrics.
-Most interview partners raised concerns to include resource productivity metrics in national CE monitoring frameworks.
+Experts criticise the utility of existing metrics applied to measure CE and criticise productivity metrics89 in a proposed set of CE-metrics.
+Most interview partners raised concerns about including resource productivity metrics in national CE monitoring frameworks.
 Productivity metrics are widely used for monitoring the decoupling of resource consumption, the main goal pursued by CE.
 They are part of many (supra)national monitoring frameworks (i.e., in Europe, Germany, France and the Netherlands).
 In general, productivity metrics (GDP/ Resource Consumption) are used to measure system efficiency and lead the current political debate on resource reduction.
-Productivity metrics punish nations, in which a lot of resource extraction takes place, depending on whether international trade flows are considered in the calculation method applied for resource consumption.
+Productivity metrics.
+However, resource productivity metrics punish nations where a lot of resource extraction occurs, depending on whether international trade flows are considered in the calculation method applied for resource consumption.
 In addition, critics refer to the use of GDP in productivity or efficiency indicators as GDP might be a poor indicator of wellbeing.